First Time User? Enroll now.

 COVID-19: Vaccine information, visitor restrictions, testing, treatment, and additional resources

 Home > Health Library > Comparing Artificial Sweeteners

 Artificial sweeteners can be used instead of sugar to sweeten foods and drinks.
 They are also found in many foods sold in grocery stores.
 These sweeteners, also called sugar substitutes, are made from chemicals and natural substances.

 The most common sugar substitutes are:

-No. Artificial sweeteners provide no energy, so they won't affect your blood sugar.
-If you have diabetes, these substitutes are safe to use.
-But that's not true of sugar alcohols.
-They don't cause sudden spikes in blood sugar, but the carbohydrate in them can affect your blood sugar.
+Artificial sweeteners provide no energy, so they won't affect your blood sugar.
+If you have diabetes, these substitutes are generally safe to use.

 Author: Healthwise StaffMedical Review: Anne C. Poinier MD - Internal MedicineKathleen Romito MD - Family MedicineRhonda O'Brien MS, RD, CDE - Certified Diabetes Educator

 Current as of: May 9, 2022